IanRollo/UDIP/README.md

 # Form Parser

-This form-parsing program takes in a folder full of images of forms, processes them, and writes the contents of all of the forms into a single CSV.
+This form-parsing program takes in a folder full of images of forms, processes them, and writes the contents of all of the forms into a single JSON.

 ## Setup & Use